First university in the United States

-The issue is further confused by the fact that at time of founding of many of the institutions in question, the United States didn't exist as a sovereign nation.
-Moreover, questions of institutional continuity sometimes make it difficult to determine the true "age" of any institution.
-Furthermore, contesting of the status of first university should not be confused with the contesting of the status of oldest public university in the United States, which is a title claimed by the University of North Carolina at Chapel Hill (first operating), University of Georgia (first chartered), and the College of William & Mary (initially private).
+The issue is further confused by the fact that at time of founding of many of the institutions in question, the United States did not exist as a sovereign nation.
+Questions of institutional continuity sometimes make it difficult to determine the true age of any institution.
+The status of first university, which includes private universities, is distinct from the claim of oldest public university in the United States, a title claimed by the University of North Carolina at Chapel Hill (first operating), University of Georgia (first chartered), and the College of William & Mary (initially private).

 Claimants and potential claimants

 Several universities claim to be the first university in the United States: